treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/plugin.md

 - Basically, you can choose any place for the working directory, but when thinking about the path solution, it is a good idea to create the working directory as just previously mentioned above.

-We’ll create a plug-in wrapper class (TLoggerPlugin in this example).
+We'll create a plug-in wrapper class (TLoggerPlugin in this example).
 We do this by inheriting the class as an interface and then we override some of the virtual functions.

 ```c++
 sampleplugin.h